diegomics/jATG/README.md

 3) Install needed software with: `bash install_jATG_dependencies.sh` IMPORTANT: this should be done only once!

-4) Enter each folder to run the particular analysis
+4) Enter each folder to configure and run the particular analysis